tideflow-io/tideflow-docs/docs/services-gh-webhooks.md

 ---
 id: services-gh-webhooks
-title: Github webhooks
+title: GitHub webhooks
 ---

-Github Webhooks allows you to trigger workflows based on certain events on GitHub.com.
+GitHub Webhooks allows you to trigger workflows based on certain events on github.com.
 Webhooks can be used to update an external issue tracker, trigger builds, update a backup mirror, or even deploy to your production server.